kaltura/DeveloperPortalDocs/documentation/PlayKit/Youbora-Android.md

 ## Enabling the Youbora Plugin for the Kaltura Video Player

-To enable the Youbora Plugin on Android devices, impelement the following steps:
+To enable the Youbora Plugin on Android devices, implement the following steps:

 ### Register the Youbora Plugin Inside your Application